All DnD classes explained

 • College of Creation: Animate ordinary objects, create items out of thin air, and use 'motes of potential' to hand out buffs and damage.

-• College of Eloquence: These Bards are extra persuasive, which means their Bardic Inspiration is more potent than ever, and they can debuff foes with a cutting word.
+• College of Eloquence: These Bards are so persuasive that they can intercept enemies with a mere cutting word.

-• College of Spirits: Reach out to ghosts for extra spells, buffs, and dice to roll.
+• College of Spirits: These Bards call upon the spirits of the dead for extra spells, buffs, and dice to roll.

 • College of Swords: You're as good a fighter as you are a singer, and your Bardic Inspiration buffs your attacks.